hoaiphun96/Bite/README.md

 ## Features
 Bite allows the users to
 - Look up food items from Nutritionix database
-- View food items' information and nutrient values
+- View food items' information and nutritional values
 - Append and delete food items to/from favorite and dislike lists

 ## Views